The Rowett Institute: History

-In 1927, the Rowett was given £5000 to carry out an investigation to test whether health could be improved by the consumption of milk.
+In 1927, the Rowett was given £5,000 to carry out an investigation to test whether health could be improved by the consumption of milk.
 After some further tests on other groups, a bill was passed in the House of Commons enabling local authorities in Scotland to provide cheap or free milk to all school children.
 It was soon applied in England too.
 This helped reduce the surplus of milk at the time and also helped rescue the milk industry which was in danger of collapsing.

-In 1936 Orr published Food, Health and Income, showing that the cost of a diet fulfilling basic nutritional requirements was beyond the means of half the British population and that 10 percent of the population was undernourished.
+In 1936, Orr published Food, Health and Income, showing that the cost of a diet fulfilling basic nutritional requirements was beyond the means of half the British population and that ten per cent of the population was undernourished.

-Following on from this first study, the Carnegie survey (supported by the Carnegie UK Trust) began in 1937 and surveyed nearly 8000 people in 16 locations, the largest study attempted in the UK relating diet and health.
+Following on from this first study, the Carnegie survey (supported by the Carnegie UK Trust) began in 1937 and surveyed nearly 8,000 people in 16 locations, the largest study attempted in the UK relating diet and health.

 War broke out just after the study was completed in 1939, but the results of the Carnegie survey were crucial to help implement a wartime food policy.

-On 1 July 2008 the institute merged with the University of Aberdeen to become the Rowett Institute of Nutrition and Health, College of Life Sciences and Medicine.
+On 1 July 2008, the institute merged with the University of Aberdeen to become The Rowett Institute of Nutrition and Health, College of Life Sciences and Medicine.

-In March 2016 the Rowett Institute relocated to a purpose-built building at the university's Medical School campus at Foresterhill, Aberdeen.
-The building won both Project of the Year, and Public Realm / Landscape in the 2017 annual design awards by the Aberdeen Society of Architects.
+In March 2016, the institute relocated to a purpose-built building at the university's Medical School campus at Foresterhill, Aberdeen.
+The Bucksburn site was demolished over late 2016 and early 2017 to make way for what is now the P&J Live.
+The new building won both Project of the Year, and Public Realm / Landscape in the 2017 annual design awards by the Aberdeen Society of Architects.